 Excellent sound isolation

-When applied to an exterior layer, cork drastically reduces thermal bridging at the wall and rim joist
+Reduces thermal bridging at the wall and rim joist.

 Does not shrink or "off gas" like EPS, XPS, or Polyiso foam boards